epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 #### ROMANCE, ROMANCE?
 ###### or the preprocessing story

 From the CMU dataset we have information on the movies themselves, some of their characters and the plot summaries.
-For this study, we focus on romantic movies as many movies independent of genre contain at least one romantic subplot.
+For this study, as mentioned before, we focus on romantic movies as many movies independent of genre contain at least one romantic subplot.
 We can thus use movies containing romance in their genres.
 But is it enough?

-It is then hard to analyze which movie really is about love, and which only contains a secondary love story.
+Love is in the air for most movies, this is why for this analysis we try to discriminate between movies with some romantic subplot and movies where romance is the protagonist.

 The plot summaries might not contain all the necessary information about the plots to answer our most burning questions.
 Here is where the GPT-3.5 API comes to the rescue.
-Trained on more extensive summaries, it can answer questions about the plots in a more precise manner than an approximate word detection from the summaries.
+GPT is trained on the entirety of the internet, this likely includes the summaries that are in the CMU dataset.
+Let’s take advantage of this instead of using an approximate word detection from the summaries.
-We were then able to generate questions about plot elements (such as "*Is there a best friend to lovers trope ?*" or "*Is there an empowered woman having regrets ?*") and obtain binary answers.
+We asked it questions about plot elements (such as "*Is there a best friend to lovers trope ?*" or "*Is there an empowered woman having regrets ?*") and obtained binary answers.

 Is GPT trustworthy?
 Mostly yes, but let’s examine a concrete example.
-In the romance domain there are quite a lot of tropes that can be seen over and over again.
-From the many tropes that we wanted to analyze, we tried refining the questions such that in most cases GPT3.5 would be able to answer with yes or no. However sometimes the answers are highly dependent on the perspective and are not that black and white.
-When we did not agree with the answer, we asked GPT3.5 for a justification, and often the justification made sense.
-For instance, let's take one of the most classic romance movies: *The Notebook*.
-In summary, it could contain lots of different tropes: enemies to lovers, a grand reunion, and a sad ending.
-But the enemies to lovers in this movie was one sided as the male protagonist Noah was immediately infatuated with the female protagonist.
-Therefore from his perspective it was love at first sight.
-So answering yes or no to either question could be considered correct.
+In the romance domain, there are quite a lot of tropes that are used over and over again.
+Some of them, GPT3.5 simply could not answer because they were too ambiguous, so we tried changing these questions as we wanted yes or no answers.
+But just like situationships, even the almost all-knowing GPT3.5 could not decide correctly.
+Other times, we would disagree with GPTs answers, but then the justifications made sense.
+For instance, let's take one of the greatest romance movies: *The Notebook*.
+It could contain lots of different tropes: enemies to lovers, a grand reunion, and a sad ending.
+But the enemies to lovers in this movie was one sided as the male protagonist Noah was immediately infatuated with Allie.
+From his perspective it was love at first sight, therefore answering yes or no to either question could be considered correct.

-Let's also quickly mention *Harry Potter*.
+Remember when we said that we want to differentiate between romantic subplots and romance as a protagonist?
+Well, let's talk about *Harry Potter*.
 It indeed contains a romantic subplot, but that does not make it a romance movie.
-The same applies for other movies such as Spirit.
-So although these movies are great, removing them for our analysis is probably a better choice.
-We considered movies sufficiently romantic for our analysys when they contained more than 3 positive answers to the 20 questions asked.
+In general, movies such as Harry Potter, Pirates of the Caribbeans, or Spirit, are marked by GPT as containing no romance cliché at all.
+For our analysis, we thus only consider movies with at least 1 positive answer over the 20 questions.

  Let's visualize the results of the proportion of answers, with 0 being a *no* answer and 1 a *yes* answer to the binary question.
 <!-- interactive plot inserted directly in the html file -->
 <iframe src="./assets/pie_charts.html" width="800" height="600"></iframe>

-So we have tropes.
-What about the personas?
-What if we could extract from the summaries the common archetypes for the characters in the movies?
-For example, is there a best friend that has an inexistent life beside providing advice on the romantic life of the protagonist?
-What about the emotionally unavailable character, who hides a soft heart underneath many layers of deception?
+Now that we have the tropes, let’s see whether we can find personas!
+What if we could extract the common archetypes for the characters in the movies from the summaries?
+For example, is there a best friend with no purpose beside providing advice on the romantic life of the protagonist?
+What about the emotionally unavailable character, hiding a soft heart underneath many layers of deception?
 Let's get some help here.
-Extracting latent persona from the summaries, we assign a persona type to characters with the code from [Bamman, O'Connor and Smith, "Learning Latent Personas of Film Characters" (ACL 2013)](http://aclweb.org/anthology/P/P13/P13-1035.pdf), .
+Luckily, this has been done in [Bamman, O'Connor and Smith, "Learning Latent Personas of Film Characters" (ACL 2013)](http://aclweb.org/anthology/P/P13/P13-1035.pdf).

 The technique is called Latent Dirichlet Allocation, or LDA in short.
 This is a common unsupervised learning technique used over text data.
 In essence, its task is to extract the most important "topics" over a corpus.
 Topics can thus be represented as distributions over the vocabulary.
 The technique is again applied on the topics, yielding "personas", ie. distributions over the topics !
-The topics we obtained are shown in the table below.
+The topics, which were classified with chat GPT and our imaginations, are presented in the table below.

 | Topic    |   Theme                                 |   Words                                             |
 |-------|---------------------------------------|---------------------------------------------------|